barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 After ranking fruit, respondents were then asked to weigh in on the question: are these items fruit or not fruit?

-Despite the fact that all of the items presented are technically classified as fruits, the consensus appears to be that all but one of the items are not fruits.
+Despite the fact that all of the items presented are technically classified as fruits, the consensus appears to be that all but one of the items are not fruit.
 Respondents were more divided on tomato and avocado, split nearly down the middle, while overwhelmingly rejecting pumpkin, cucumber, and bell pepper.
 Coconuts are the lone food item that a majority of respondents agree is actually a fruit.

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/fruit_not_fruit_plot.png)